bplmaps/lmec-main-site/content/event/from-the-vault-2022-12-02.md

 {{< figure src="/uploads/2022-10-14/siss4984.jpeg" caption="Soft City will be on display in our gallery for the month of December." class="figure-right" >}}

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!
-For this edition of _From The Vault_, we'll take a look at textile maps from our collections—embroidered, sewn, needlepoint, and more!
+For this edition of _From The Vault_, we'll take a look at textile maps from our collections—embroidered, sewn, needlepoint, and more.

 Why textile maps?
 We're celebrating the recent opening of [Soft City](https://justpractice.work/), a pop-up exhibition of large-scale textiles that map the urban fabric of Boston.
 Soft City will be on display in our gallery for the month of December to accompany our ongoing exhibition, [_More or Less in Common: Environment and Justice in the Human Landscape_](https://www.leventhalmap.org/digital-exhibitions/more-or-less-in-common/).

-_Drop in any time between 2:00PM - 4:00PM!_
+_Drop in any time between 2:00PM - 4:00PM._

 ##### _From The Vault_